 Both varieties of the battery will self-discharge in storage.
 However, NiCad self-discharges at a rate of about 1–3% per day.
 Because of this, it wasn’t uncommon for an unused NiCad battery to require a recharge every couple of weeks or so—even if you never used it!

 Li-ion batteries self-discharge much more slowly.
 Almost imperceptibly, in fact.
 The rate at which this discharge occurs largely revolves around the quality of the pack design.

 Li-ion batteries also have a lot more technology at work than NiCad batteries ever did.
 Really, the comparison seems a little unfair and dated.
 Many manufacturers employ overload, over-discharge, and overheating protection for their Li-ion batteries.
 All of these technologies protect the battery.
 They also extend the expected life cycle.
 NiCad and NiMH batteries typically didn’t have these protections in place.

 So, while some may claim that NiCad batteries were also expected to last through 1000 charging cycles—you had to charge those packs many more times during their use.
 You also had to deal with the dreaded “battery memory effect”.
 OK, that’s the last time we’ll talk about old technology—we promise!

 So, how long do Lithium-ion batteries last?
-To sum it all up, the bare minimum that most manufacturers expect from their batteries is around 3 years or 1,000 charging cycles (whichever is less).
-With that said—we say “put your warranty where your mouth is”.
-Bosch, DeWalt, Metabo HPT (Hitachi), Makita, Milwaukee, and Ridgid all warranty their Lithium-ion batteries for 2–3 years.
+To sum it all up, the bare minimum that most manufacturers expect from their batteries is around 3 years or 1,000 charging cycles.
+With that said—we say “put your warranty where your mouth is.”
+Bosch, DeWalt, Metabo HPT, Makita, Milwaukee Tool, EGO, and Ridgid all warranty their Lithium-ion batteries for 2–3 years.